-Reviews for American Periodicals are generally commissioned by the Book Review Editor, who will alert potential reviewers to deadlines and provide reviewers with books for review.
+Reviews for American Periodicals are generally commissioned by the Review Editor, who will alert potential reviewers to deadlines and provide reviewers with books, editions, and websites for review.

-A good review will describe the book being reviewed in some depth, with attention not only to argument and related content but also to method, source base, intended audience, and key contexts.
-But as important as such summary work is, the reviewer’s analysis and especially evaluation of the book should be the centerpiece of the review.
+A good review will describe the work being reviewed in some depth, with attention not only to argument and related content but also to method, source base, intended audience, and key contexts.
+But as important as such summary work is, the reviewer’s analysis and especially evaluation should be the centerpiece of the review.

-In all, reviewers should keep in mind that the book’s contribution to the study of American periodicals is of specific interest, and that a good review will generally situate the book in question among significant current discussions in the field.
-We strive for book reviews that are critical but also collegial.
-Honest, rigorous, and constructive evaluation of a book’s strengths and weaknesses is thus both necessary and prized.
+In all, reviewers should keep in mind that the book, edition, or archive’s contribution to the study of American periodicals is of specific interest, and that a good review will generally situate the work in question among significant current discussions in the field.
+We strive for reviews that are critical but also collegial.
+Honest, rigorous, and constructive evaluation of strengths and weaknesses is thus both necessary and prized.

 Reviews should follow the general American Periodicals style sheet.
-Reviews should be headed with the book author’s name, the book’s title, the book’s press, the publication date, the number of pages, and the book’s price(s), as well as the reviewer’s name and affiliation.
+Book reviews should be headed with the author’s name, the book’s title, publisher, publication date, number of pages, and price(s), as well as the reviewer’s name and affiliation.

 With the exception of reviews for the “Brief Notice” section and review essays that consider multiple works in dialogue, reviews should generally run between 900 and 1200 words.

 Reviews for the “Brief Notice” section should run between 250 and 350 words (including the publication information on the book).
 While these reviews should still attend to the combination of accurate summary, thoughtful analysis, and constructive evaluation called for above, “Brief Notice” reviews are designed for the reader who wants a succinct, pithy assessment of an individual title, in the spirit of periodicals like Choice and Publisher’s Weekly.